 You can swap the coconut yogurt for coconut milk or coconut cream for an even richer recipe.

 Serve over brown rice or any other whole grains, like quinoa or even barley.
-Also goes great with a side of bread, especially a naan kind of bread.
+Also goes great with a side of whole wheat buns or a naan kind of bread.
 I made this vegan naan bread from Nora Cooks that pairs perfectly with this black bean curry.
 I also love to serve it with my buckwheat bread for a super hearty meal.

 When serving, add a dollop of coconut yogurt.
 The cold and creamy tangy yogurt slowly mixes with the curry to give more flavor, texture and a beautiful appetizing look.
 I also recommend to add some extra fresh cilantro to freshen up the dish.